-High, low, and gun damage can be repaired to a certain extent during non-battle turns in a game.
+High, low, and gun damage can be repaired to a certain extent during nonbattle turns in a game.

 1. High damage is repaired at a rate of 10 points per turn (battle or non-battle) if 1 CF is assigned to this work.
 Additional CF's do not increase repair rate.
 To restore sails, and after a certain amount of repair they must be considered as repaired or new ones rigged, 2 CF are required.
 At such time as sufficient repairs are effected to equal a mast, it is assumed that the crew has readied a spar to jury-rig to the stub of the missing one; 3 CF must work for 6 additional turns in order to set the new mast, and during this time no further high damage can be repaired.
 Once the new mast is rigged it is equal to one-half the former, i.e., it produces 50% of the speed of the mast it replaces.
-Where a mast is not involved repair of high damage should be complete in one day.

 2. Low damage is repaired at a rate of 10 points per non-battle turn (one-half that rate in battle) if 1 CF is assigned to this work.
 Up to 5 CF's may be assigned to such repairs, so that up to 50 points of damage can be repaired each non-battle turn.
 However, when repairs equal 20% of the ship's tonnage they become more difficult (superficial damage has been taken care of), and it requires 2 CF to repair each additional 10 points of damage until repairs equal to 40% of the ship's tonnage have been made.
-Finally, an additional 10% of the ship's tonnage may be affected, but 3 CF are necessary to repair 10 points.
+Finally, an additional 10% of the ship's tonnage may be effected, but 3 CF are necessary to repair 10 points.
 The above may sound somewhat complex, but examples will make it clear: